How to Protect Your Home Against Lightning Strikes

 - Windows and doors: not only should you stay away from windows because of the risk of shattering glass, any metal in the frames, such as latches, will conduct electricity.
 Steel front doors are a popular home upgrade and present the same danger as the rebar in concrete.

 What to Do About Lightning Damage to Your Home

-Don't count on all the damage of a lightning strike being visible—take precautions.
-It's generally a good idea to call emergency services if your home has suffered a direct strike, as fires can occur within the walls or attic and smolder for a long time.
+Don't count on all the damage from a lightning strike being visible—take precautions.
+If your home has suffered a direct strike, it's generally a good idea to call emergency services.
+Fires can occur within the walls or attic and smolder for a long time.
 The fire department should have sensors to detect unusual heat sources so they can find and extinguish them.

-If you suspect your roof or other structural elements of your home have been damaged, make sure to get them inspected as soon as possible.
+If you suspect your roof or other structural elements of your home have been damaged, have them inspected as soon as possible.